panquequelol/panquequelol/README.md

 #### NOW

-- 🚀 Incoming Software Engineer at a fintech.
+- 🚀 Incoming Software Engineer at a [Forpay](https://www.forpay.cl/).
-- 🦁 Member of [USACH Open Source](https://github.com/open-source-usach) a student-led organization that builds software for the community!
+- 🦁 Member of [USACH Open Source](https://github.com/open-source-usach) a student-led organization that builds software for the community of the University of Santiago, Chile!
+- 🧑🏽‍🚀 Lending a hand to the Development team at Tharsis, the project that will represent the National University of Engineering (Peru) at the NASA Human Exploration Rover Challenge.

 #### BEFORE